New Ford Mustang GTD variant shreds Nürburgring in 6:40:835 minutes

 The GTD Competition will be offered in the future as a special-edition street-legal model, but only in small numbers.

-Ford did reopen the application window for the regular GTD, which itself is sold in limited quantities.
+Ford said it reopened the application window for the regular GTD, which itself is sold in limited quantities.

 Leave a comment